 Aru is also famous for the settlements of the Gujjar, who make it their home during the summers and live in small brick/wooden houses located in the pretty meadows of the valley.
 A great spot for camping, Aru also has a couple of hotels and is a lovely spot for treks that go to Lidderwat, Tarsar, Kolohoi Peak and Marsar.

-The Valley, popular for the amazing trek it offers, sits at an elevation of 6,000 metres and is home to a dense range of flora and fauna.
+The Valley, popular for the amazing trek it offers, sits at an elevation of 6,000 meters and is home to a dense range of flora and fauna.
 The hot new destination in J&K, nestled in a remote corner of Ladakh, is one of the most enchanting places to visit in the Ladakh region.
 Located on the eastern corner of J&K state and separated from Ladakh by Zanskar mountain range, it is connected with Kargil by road and Darcha by a trekking route over Shingo La pass.

 Correctly referred to as “Skiing Resort of India”, this destination offers everything you need for a fun-filled vacation.
 With lush green forests and woodlands surrounding the city, you get the perfect view of the ranges from every corner of Narkanda.
 You can read more about this destination here.

-Chopta is like a slice of the paradise, one of those places that you readily give your heart to, with lofty mountain chains, velvety meadows, and awe-inspiring views.
+Chopta is like a slice of the paradise!
+It is one of those places that you readily give your heart to, with lofty mountain chains, velvety meadows, and awe-inspiring views.
 Tucked away in the Garhwal Himalayas, Chopta is a small valley that is located in Uttarakhand.
-The valley is a great place for adventure buffs and trekking enthusiasts, especially for a trek to the nearby region of Deoria Tal, which is surrounded by forests on all four sides!
+A valley is a great place for adventure buffs and trekking enthusiasts, especially for a trek to the nearby region of Deoria Tal, which is surrounded by forests on all four sides!
 The entire region is a nature lovers paradise, and is a good place to relax, without the hustle and bustle of a typical tourist spot.

-A perfect gateway to explore the beauty of the southern part of Kashmir Valley, Yusmarg can be reached in less than 2 hours from Srinagar City.
+A perfect gateway to explore the beauty of the southern part of Kashmir Valley!
+Yusmarg can be reached in less than 2 hours from Srinagar City.

 Auli is a highly underrated ski destination, surrounded by conifers and oak forests and is a perfect getaway in summer and winter seasons.
 Situated at an elevation of about 2500m, Auli transforms into a meadow during summer, whereas when the snow covers it in the winter season, Auli becomes the place for winter-sport enthusiasts.
 It is an upcoming skiing destination in India and is great when it comes to its gradient slopes.
-Auli also boasts of being home to the longest cable-car ride in Asia that stretches across 4 kms.
+Auli also boasts of being home to the longest cable-car ride in Asia that stretches across 4 km.

 Sattal or Sat Tal is an interconnected group of seven freshwater lakes located near Bhimtal, a town of the Nainital district in Uttarakhand.
 It is about 23km from Nainital at an altitude of 1370m.
-If you are a nature freak, then this peaceful destination, is the best place outside of Delhi for a quick weekend getaway.
+If you are a nature freak, then this peaceful destination is the best place outside of Delhi for a quick weekend getaway.